Yesterday, I finished a 3 day water fast (72 hour fast).

 - Keep your next few meals quite small.
 You want to keep your blood sugar levels stable, so take it easy the days following a fast.

-The science behind fasting is in its infancy, but already there are incredible findings.
+The science behind fasting is in its infancy, but already there are promising findings.

 According to researchers from the School of Gerontology and the Biological Sciences at the University of California, fasting for 3 days can regenerate the entire immune system.